gupta-aayushkr/Keyword-Analysis/readme.md

 # CSV Data Analysis with Streamlit

-This is a Streamlit app that allows you to analyze CSV data files containing sales information.
-It provides insights into sales trends over different time periods, allows keyword filtering, and displays the results using interactive data visualization.
+This is a Streamlit app that allows you to analyze CSV data files containing Keywords information.
+It provides insights into Keyword trends over different time periods, allows keyword filtering, and displays the results using interactive data visualization.

 ## Getting Started